Twilight Zone accident: Aftermath

 The accident led to civil and criminal actions against the filmmakers that lasted nearly a decade.
 Le's father Daniel Lee testified that he heard Landis instructing the helicopter to fly lower.
 All four parents testified that they were never told that there would be helicopters or explosives on set, and they had been reassured that there would be no danger, only noise.
 Lee had survived the Vietnam War and immigrated with his wife to the United States, and he was horrified when the explosions began on the Vietnamese village set because it brought back memories of the war.

 Landis, Folsey, Wingo, production manager Allingham, and explosives specialist Paul Stewart were tried and acquitted on charges of manslaughter in a ten-month trial in 1986 and 1987.
-The defense maintained that the accident was "unforeseen and unforeseeable," and that the real culprit was a crew member who set off the explosives without looking at Wingo's helicopter.
-No one was prosecuted for illegally hiring Lee and Chen, even though Landis, Folsey, and Allingham admitted to circumventing child labor laws.
+The defense maintained that the accident was "unforeseen and unforeseeable", and that the real culprit was a crew member who set off the explosives without looking at Wingo's helicopter.
+No one was prosecuted for illegally hiring Le and Chen, even though Landis, Folsey, and Allingham admitted to circumventing child labor laws.

 In the course of cross-examination, Wingo expressed his regret that Morrow had not looked up at the helicopter as he claimed that he had instructed him to do, stating that Morrow "had over five seconds between the time the sound of the helicopter changed and that impact."
 Deputy District Attorney Lea Purwin D'Agostino derided Wingo's comments, questioning how Wingo expected Morrow to have evaded the helicopter, observing that "Morrow was carrying the two youngsters in his arms while standing almost knee-deep in water as the helicopter... spun toward him."

 D'Agostino called the testimony "quite amazing" and questioned how Wingo could "possibly have thought Vic Morrow could have done anything to escape that helicopter under those circumstances and conditions....
 They're blaming the parents, they're blaming the fire safety officers, they're out here blaming everyone.
 Now they're blaming the dead man.
 It's incredible."
 Morrow's family settled within a year; the children's families collected millions of dollars from several civil lawsuits.

 As a result of the accident, second assistant director Andy House had his name removed from the credits of Twilight Zone: The Movie and replaced with "Alan Smithee".
 It was the first time that a director was charged due to a fatality on a set.
 The trial was described as "long, controversial and bitterly divisive".